aliyun/terraform-provider-alicloud/website/docs/r/slb_server_group.html.markdown

 * `server_ids` - (Required) A list backend server ID (ECS instance ID).
 * `port` - (Required) The port used by the backend server.
 Valid value range: [1-65535].
 * `weight` - (Optional) Weight of the backend server.
 Valid value range: [0-100].
 Default to 100.
+* `type` - (Optional, Available in 1.51.0+) Type of the backend server.
+Valid value ecs, eni.
+Default to eni.

 ## Attributes Reference